 All of your work is attached with all instructions.
-This work is due the first day of school and will be collected and graded, so please take the assignment seriously.
-There will also be an assessment on the materials in this packet within the first week of returning to school.
+This work is due the first day of school and will be collected and graded as a formative assessment, so please take the assignment seriously.

 If you have any questions or clarifications, email me (kspano@oxfordasd.org).